 - Have you completed (or have you nearly completed) the minimum required credit hours for your degree program (please keep in mind the 24 credit hour residency requirement as a graduate student)?

 - Have you successfully completed any additional departmental programmatic requirements (e.g. internship; termination project)?

-- Have you addressed any incomplete or missing grades on your academic record, ensuring ample time (two weeks is recommended) for your professor to grade any incomplete courses or to resolve any missing grades prior to the last day of classes?
+- Have you addressed any incomplete or missing grades on your academic record, ensuring ample time (two weeks is recommended) for your instructor to grade any incomplete courses or to resolve any missing grades prior to the last day of classes?

-Completion of all of the above items plus:
+"With thesis" option - completion of all of the above items plus:

 Dual and Double Degree Programs